marthaberner/simple-ui-router-tutorial/README.md

 value to some named controller if I needed to, but I don't need to so I'm keeping simple.

-What we're going to do here is render the same `list.html` template but display different lists depending on which button is clicked.
+What we're going to do here is render the same `list.html` template for both of our states, but display different lists depending on which button is clicked.

 Now, in `list.html` use `ng-repeat` to iterate through the list and display the names.